jimatas/Developist.Core.Cqrs/ReadMe.md

 # Developist.Core.Cqrs
 Aids in splitting the application's use-case or application layer into components that fit into one of two categories: _commands_ or _queries_.
 This library also includes support for the closely related but separate _events_ (aka notifications) category.

+## Quick start
 Define your commands by inheriting from the `ICommand` interface; your queries by inheriting from the `IQuery<TResult>` interface; and your events by inheriting from the `IEvent` interface.
-These marker interfaces are meant to enable the automatic wire-up of messages with handlers by the dispatcher.
+Aside from making the roles explicit, these marker interfaces are meant to enable the automatic wire-up of messages with handlers by the dispatcher.

 Each type of message is handled by a class that implements that message's respective handler interface.
 That is, `ICommandHandler<TCommand>` for commands, `IQueryHandler<TQuery, TResult>` for queries, and `IEventHandler<TEvent>` for events.
 A command and a query will have exactly one handler associated with them, whereas an event can be handled by multiple handlers, or none at all.